miker704/Strife/patch_V5_notes.md

     - Added new Lunar New Year Fan Flourish avatar decoration to Strife Shop.
     - Added new Lunar New Year Lunar Lanterns avatar decoration to Strife Shop.
     - Added new Lunar New Year FireCrackers avatar decoration to Strife Shop.
+    - Added new Lunar New Year Koi Pond avatar decoration to Strife Shop.